kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

     </figcaption>
 </figure>

-**Video Summary (0:45)**: First attempt with Aider:
-1. Asked it to convert Jekyll to Astro
-2. Got some config change suggestions
-3. Hit a loop of dev server restarts
-4. Couldn't get past the server output

-The automated approach made it clear: migrations need more than just AI making educated guesses.

----

-The experience proved frustrating.
-Aider kept asking to start the dev server (`npm run dev`), which blocked any other input.
-I couldn't guide it or course-correct - I just watched it make decisions.
+The experience was frustrating.
+Aider kept asking to start the dev server, which blocked other input.
+I couldn't guide it or course-correct beyond answering yes/no - I just watched it make decisions.

 I tried again with a smaller scope.
 This time, I cleaned up my branch and focused on metadata conversion: